 1. In the Mood For Love (2000)

 Of course, what else could have topped the list?
-Desires, faith, destiny and time tragically entangle in Wong Kar-wai‘s gorgeously melancholic romance between two souls who’re victims of infidelity.
-Chow and Su fall in love because their partners have left them all alone to live in their own secluded spaces, in the dark web of isolation that engulfs their existence.
+Desires, faith, destiny, and time tragically entangle in Wong Kar-wai‘s gorgeously melancholic romance between two souls who’re victims of infidelity.
+Chow and Su fall in love because their partners have left them alone to live in their own secluded spaces, in the dark web of isolation engulfing their existence.
 They want to hold each other’s hands; they are longing to fall in each other’s arms; they want to make love to each other; but they don’t because that, they believe, would be stooping down to the level of their partners.
 They’re victims of time and fate.
 Wong Kar-wai infuses the film with a melancholic tone that paints the emotions of its characters.
 A profoundly tragic and gorgeously seductive tale of romance.